dpobel/damien.pobel.fr/src/post/configure-neovim-vim-gf-javascript-import.md

 I've been using vim (and [now neovim (fr)](/post/vim-neovim/)) for more than 15 years and I still discover new tricks regularly.
 This post is about one of those about vim's `gf` command.
-This command allows to open the file whose path is under the cursor.
+This command allows the user to open the file whose path is under the cursor.
 I guess it's clear how this can be handy to explore the source code of any application where the source contains references to others files.

-These days I'm working on an application build with the popular stack composed of React, Redux, Babel and Webpack (and 2876 more friends ;-)) where quite obviously `import` is used to load dependencies of a given module.
+These days I'm working on an application built with the popular stack composed of React, Redux, Babel and Webpack (and 2876 more friends ;-)) where quite obviously `import` is used to load dependencies of a given module.
 For those who don't know the `import` statement yet, as usual [MDN provides a nice